SAP-samples/teched2023-AD162/exercises/ex3/README.md

 ### Exercise 3.2 - Add a Cancel Button on the Update incident Detail page

-While updating the incident details, you may want to close the current page and cancel or interrupt any ongoing process.
+While updating the incident details, you want to give the user an option to close the edit page and not save any values entered.

 1. In the `Incident_Edit.page`, drag and drop an **Action Bar Item** control to the upper left corner of the action bar.